penumbra-zone/penumbra/docs/protocol/src/dex/action/swap_claim.md

 ### Nullifier Key Linking

-The zk-SNARK certifies that the diversified address $pk_d$ associated with the note being spent was derived as:
+The zk-SNARK certifies that the diversified address $pk_d$ associated with the swap being claimed was derived as:

 $pk_d ​= [ivk] B_d$